SharePoint/sp-dev-training-spfx-deployment/Lab.md

 <a name="exercise1"></a>

-## Exercise 1: Deployment of SPFx Solutions
+## Exercise 1: Deploying SPFx Solutions

 In this exercise you will create a simple SharePoint Framework (SPFx) client-side web part that will be used in trying out different deployment configurations.